European Diphtheria Surveillance Network (EDSN)

-In 2001, the network was expanded through a feasibility study funded by DG SANCO (now known as DG Sante).
-Based on the results of this study the European Diphtheria Surveillance Network (previously known as DIPNET) was established in November 2006 and was recognised as a Dedicated Surveillance Network (DSN) by the European Commission (EC).
+In 2001, the network was expanded through a feasibility study funded by DG SANCO (now DG SANTE).
+Based on the results of this study the European Diphtheria Surveillance Network (at the time called DIPNET) was established in November 2006 and was recognised as a Dedicated Surveillance Network (DSN) by the European Commission (EC).

-The hub for the coordination of the network was located at Health Protection Agency (HPA), now known as Public Health England, in London.
-HPA also serves as the WHO Collaborating Centre for Diphtheria.
-The 38-month grant agreement with DG SANCO started 1 November 2006 and ended 31 January2010.
+The hub for the coordination of the network was located at the Health Protection Agency (HPA), (now Public Health England), in London.
+HPA also served as the WHO Collaborating Centre for Diphtheria.
+The 38-month grant agreement with DG SANCO started 1 November 2006 and ended 31 January 2010.

 More on the topic